 All applicants to the BM4, BM5 and BM6 programmes are required to take the UKCAT.

-From 2013 entry, applicants to BM5 and BM4 programmes must score 2500 (from the first four subtests) or above in the UKCAT exam in order for their application to be considered further.
+All applicants to BM4 and BM5 programmes must score 2500 (from the first four subtests) or above in the UKCAT exam in order for their application to be considered further.
 The Faculty of Medicine will then be ranking applicants by UKCAT score and a certain percentage will be invited to attend a selection day.